-Our amended and restated Bylaws provide that our Board shall consist of such number of directors as determined from time to time by resolution adopted by a majority of the total number of directors then in office.
-As of August 2021, our Board currently consists of eight members, W. Patrick Battle, Jaclyn Baumgarten, Frederick A. Brightbill, Donald C. Campion, TJ Chung, Roch Lambert, Peter G. Leemputte and Jennifer Deason.
-At the 2019 Annual Meeting, our shareholders approved the Declassification Amendment, which will eliminate the classification of our Board over a three-year period.
-Our Board will be fully declassified by the 2022 Annual Meeting.
+Our Bylaws provide that our Board shall consist of such number of directors as determined from time to time by resolution adopted by a majority of the total number of directors then in office.
+Our Board currently consists of eight members, W. Patrick Battle, Jaclyn Baumgarten, Frederick A. Brightbill, Donald C. Campion, TJ Chung, Jennifer Deason, Roch Lambert, and Peter G. Leemputte.
+Mr. Chung will not stand for reelection at the Annual Meeting.
+We would like to take this opportunity to thank Mr. Chung for his many years of service to our Company, our Board, and our shareholders.